OPTIONS AT RETIREMENT

 There are many options available to you at retirement, and it can be hard to decide which is right for you

 Let our advisers do the hard work for you; we can calculate your income needs and plan how to achieve your goals.
 You will be provided with clear and straightforward explanations of your retirement options and provisions.
-We offer a wide range of products:
+We offer access to a wide range of products:

 Self-Invested Personal Pension

 SIPPs will not be suitable for everybody and generally only those who are fairly experienced at actively managing their investment should consider this type of investment.
-The value of a SIPP can fall as well as rise.
+The value of a pension can fall as well as rise.
 You may get back less than the amount invested.

 However, there is a risk that you could run out of money if you take too much out, if your investments perform poorly or if you live longer than expected.
 An adviser can help mitigate these risks by helping you to decide if drawdown is right for you and can discuss using drawdown as part of a combined retirement strategy that could also include an annuity to give you both flexibility and security.